Pants

 Kilts / Skirts

 I know a number of men and women who like using kilts, skirts, or even full dresses when traveling, hiking, and backpacking.
 Mountain Hardware makes a Kilt designed for outdoor use which seems to be a cult favorite.
-I experimented with hiking in a kilt, but could never bring myself to use one other than some experiments.
+I intended to experiment with hiking in a kilt, but could never bring myself to use one in real life.
 I guess I was afraid the fashion police would get me.

 One think I did use for awhile was a rain kilt.
 I found these pretty effective, but ultimately switch back to rain pants because I found them more versatile.